WestPeakResearch/WestPeakWebsite/src/content/Team/Cathie-Ji/index.md

 ---
 type: "team"
 name: "Cathie Ji"
-degree: "Bachelor of Commerce - Finance | Year 4"
+degree: "Bachelor of Commerce - Finance & Accounting | Year 4"
-position: "Junior Analyst"
+position: "Senior Analyst"
 management: "False"
 research: ["MIK_Cathie_Ji.pdf"]
-headshot: cathie.png
+headshot: cathie.jpg

 ---

-Cathie is a fourth year commerce student specializing in finance and accounting.
-She hopes to learn more about valuing a company and how certain macroeconomic factors affect global markets through WestPeak.
-After working at a startup, she is especially interested in venture capital.
+Cathie is a fourth year commerce student specializing in Finance and Accounting with a minor in Economics.
+Through Westpeak, she has gained a deeper understanding of company analysis and valuations, and is excited to continue research in the consumer retail industry.

-Outside of finance, Cathie enjoys hiking, trying new restaurants, reading, and playing with her dog.
+In her free time, Cathie can be found reading, baking, or going on weekend roadtrips!